databrary/design/ridir-16/narrative.md

 ---
 ## PROJECT SUMMARY

 The widespread capacity to share and exchange data over the internet has transformed scholarship, but technical problems with incompatible and proprietary file formats hinder the free exchange of data.
 Video constitutes a primary means of recording behavior in home, lab, classroom, and museum settings for researchers in the behavioral sciences and related fields [@derry_conducting_2010; @goldman_video_2014; @alibali_embodiment_2012; @masats_rethinking_2011; @pasqualino_filming_2007; @qualitative_data_repo; @cmdbase_ethology_video_archive; @chaquet_survey_2013; @rautaray_vision_2012].
 Video captures behavior in real time and depicts how it changes across context, learning, and development.
 With minimal metadata, research videos can be reused to answer new questions outside the scope of the original project or never envisioned by the original investigators.
-Most researchers enrich their video data by manually coding it: Human coders use specialized software tools to tag specific segments of the video with text-based transcriptions, annotations, and codes to mark the type and duration of particular, user-defined events [@gilmore_video_2016].
+Most researchers enrich their video data by manually coding it: human coders use specialized software tools to tag specific segments of the video with text-based transcriptions, annotations, and codes to mark the type and duration of particular, user-defined events [@gilmore_video_2016].
 Some tags are highly detailed, others are more general; the corresponding segments of video may last from milliseconds to minutes or longer durations.
-Novel analyses could integrate across and build upon previously coded videos if the data were openly shared.
-But, most researchers do not currently share video, and existing coding tools use proprietary or incompatible formats.
+Novel analyses could integrate across and build upon previously coded videos if the data were openly shared, but most researchers do not currently share video, and existing coding tools use proprietary or incompatible formats.

-The NSF- and NICHD-supported Databrary (databrary.org) digital library has created a platform for sharing video data that hundreds of researchers have adopted.
 Databrary (databrary.org), an NSF- and NICHD-funded digital library, is a platform for sharing video data that hundreds of researchers have adopted.
-The proposed project will enhance Databrary so that: (1) Coded video stored in incompatible software tools can be uploaded, imported, visualized, searched, and downloaded from Databrary; (2) Researchers can browse codes produced by others, share coding files across geographically distant locations, and build upon codes contributed by others; (3) Detailed definitions of annotations and codes contained in separate coding manuals can be uploaded, imported, indexed, visualized, searched, and downloaded from Databrary; and (4) Researchers can search for specific datasets or video segments based on the codes, and browse, select, and download the datasets for analysis.
+The proposed project will enhance Databrary so that:
+(1) Coded video stored in incompatible software tools can be uploaded, imported, visualized, searched, and downloaded from Databrary;
+(2) Researchers can browse codes produced by others, share coding files across geographically distant locations, and build upon codes contributed by others;
+(3) Detailed definitions of annotations and codes contained in separate coding manuals can be entered, indexed, visualized, searched, and downloaded from Databrary;
+and (4) Researchers can search for specific datasets or video segments based on the codes, and browse, select, and download the datasets for analysis.

 **Intellectual Merit.** The project will add significant value to Databrary, an existing, next-generation resource for video-based behavioral research by integrating a previously inaccessible set of expertly coded and micro-detailed annotations of research videos.
 The new sources of data will be made accessible in a variety of formats for reuse, allowing researchers to use the tools of their choice, best suited to their research questions and analyses.
 Increased interoperability among codes will enable new multidisciplinary research questions to be asked based on existing, already collected and shared videos.
-By incorporating annotations and code definitions, the enhancements will enable Databrary users to readily seek, find, reuse, and build on shared video data.
+By incorporating annotations and code definitions, the enhancements will enable Databrary users to readily reuse and build on shared video data.
 The project will thereby create new opportunities for integrative and multidisciplinary research that is at present prohibitively expensive or impossible.

 **Broader Impacts.**
 The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, more findable, accessible, interoperable, and reusable [@_fair_2014].
-The project will have impacts across the social, behavioral, biological, and educational sciences that collect video data.
 The project will have broad impact across the behavioral, social, biological, and educational sciences that rely on video data.
 The enhancements expand opportunities for scientists at institutions with limited resources to participate in scientific discourse about human behavior by building on the expensive-to-collect data gathered by others.
 Because many institutions with limited resources serve students from underrepresented groups, the proposed project will expand research opportunities for them as well.
 By making data sharing more attractive to scientists, the project will increase the quantity and quality of shared video datasets.
 By making coding files and manuals more readily sharable, the project will improve transparency and boost reproducibility.
 Finally, the project will raise the profile of video-based research and bolster interest in and support for the behavioral sciences among the public.

 ## PROJECT DESCRIPTION

 Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for researchers in the behavioral sciences and related fields [@derry_conducting_2010; @goldman_video_2014; @alibali_embodiment_2012; @masats_rethinking_2011; @pasqualino_filming_2007; @qualitative_data_repo; @cmdbase_ethology_video_archive; @chaquet_survey_2013; @rautaray_vision_2012].
 Video captures behavior in real time and depicts how it changes across context, learning, and development.
 With minimal metadata, video data collected for one purpose can be reused to address new questions outside the scope of the original study, outside the expertise of the original researcher, or never envisioned by the original researcher.
 Most researchers enrich video data by spending hours meticulously coding the subset of behaviors relevant to their research.
 Specialized software tools make it easy to apply text-based transcriptions, annotations, and codes [@gilmore_video_2016].
 The coded data files then contain information about who was involved or spoke, what happened or was said, when, where, and for how long.
 Novel analyses could integrate across and build upon these codes if the data were openly shared.
 But, most researchers do not currently share video, and many coding tools use proprietary or incompatible formats.